ziminl/AI-Trading-Bot/README.md

 ### Risk Management

 - **Position Sizing**: Trades are sized to risk a fixed percentage of the portfolio on each trade
-- **Stop-Loss adjustments**: Stop-loss levels aredynamically adjusted based on ATR to account for changing market conditions
+- **Stop-Loss adjustments**: Stop-loss levels are dynamically adjusted based on ATR to account for changing market conditions

 ## Results